Up to 50% off sofas & mattresses — limited‑time deals.

 Is a modular sofa better than a sectional?

 Not automatically.
-A modular sofa is better when you need reconfiguration, easier moving, or future expansion.
-A fixed sectional can look cleaner and feel more unified if your layout is stable and you already know the exact shape you want.
+Modular seating is better when you need reconfiguration, easier moving, or future expansion.
+A fixed sectional can feel more unified when your layout is stable and you already know the exact shape you want.

 What size modular sofa works in a small living room?

-In smaller rooms, the best modular sofa is usually the one that protects circulation and keeps visual bulk under control.
-Compact L-shapes, fewer arms, and pieces that can separate later are often safer than oversized pit-style layouts.
+In a smaller room, the best option is usually the one that protects circulation and keeps visual bulk under control.
+Compact L-shapes, fewer arms, and pieces that can separate later are usually safer than oversized pit-style layouts.

 Are modular sofas good for renters?

 Often, yes.
-Separate pieces are easier to carry through tight entries, easier to rearrange in a new floor plan, and easier to expand later if the next place is larger.
-That flexibility is one of the category’s strongest practical advantages.
+Separate pieces are easier to carry through tight entries, easier to rearrange in a new layout, and easier to resize later if the next place is different.

 How long should a modular sofa last?

 There is no honest single number.
-Longevity depends on frame integrity, connector hardware, upholstery performance, maintenance, and warranty support.
-Treat vague lifespan claims cautiously unless the brand also shares testing standards, replaceable components, and clear care guidance.
+Longevity depends on frame integrity, connector quality, upholstery performance, maintenance, and warranty support.

 FAQs